Cordobo/angularx-qrcode/README.md

 # angularx-qrcode
-`angularx-qrcode` is a Ionic 3 and Angular4+ QR Code component/module library to generate QR Codes (Quick Response) in your Ionic and Angular 4/5/6+ app with support for AOT.
+`angularx-qrcode` is an Ionic 3 and Angular4+ QR Code component/module library to generate QR Codes (Quick Response) in your Ionic and Angular 4/5/6+ app with support for AOT.
 It is a drop-in replacement for the no-longer-maintained angular2 component `ng2-qrcode` and based on qrcodejs.

 ## Demo App